Future-House/aviary/packages/gsm8k/README.md

 # aviary.gsm8k

-GSM8k environment implemented with aviary, allowing agents to solve math word problems from the GSM8k dataset.
+GSM8k environment where agents solve math word problems from the GSM8k dataset using a calculator tool.

 ## Citation